How Long Should You Keep Tax Records?

 - Protect yourself digitally – Install and use a firewall, antivirus programs, software security, and methods of encryption.

 - Protect hard documentation – Whether in a safe or a shoebox, hard documentation should be consolidated and kept safe in one secure location.
-Consider scanning all documentation and keeping it on a secure hard drive or in a secure cloud-based storage.
+Consider scanning all documentation and keeping it on a secure hard drive or in secure cloud-based storage.

 - Don’t follow a link, click on an email link, or call back the phone number listed in a suspicious email.

-What are the benefits of record keeping?
+What are the benefits of record-keeping?

 Good record keeping has a slew of benefits.
-Primarily, it means an added layer of protection from would-be identity thieves and cyber criminals.
+Primarily, it means an added layer of protection from would-be identity thieves and cybercriminals.
 Additionally, knowing where your important information is stored and how it’s protected can save you a ton of time when you do your taxes.

 How long should I keep tax records?

 The general rule is to keep all tax records for at least three years because of the IRS statute of limitations.
-It is important to keep your records for three years because, according to the statute, if you do not file a claim for a refund that you are entitled to, you have three years from the date you filed the original return or two years from the date you paid the tax, to file the claim.
+It is important to keep your records for three years because, according to the tax code, if you do not file a claim for a refund that you are entitled to, you have three years from the date you filed the original return or two years from the date you paid the tax, to file the claim.
 In addition, the IRS normally has three years from the filing date or due date of the return (whichever is later) to assess an additional tax if your income was not accurately reported.

 Is anybody responsible for keeping my information safe?

 Tax preparers are legally required to keep any tax-related data safe; failure to do so can mean fines and criminal charges.
 But at the end of the day, each taxpayer is ultimately responsible for keeping their information safe.